genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/04_router-configuration.md

 **Allowed Resources**:

-`whiteList`:  You can limit the resources exposed by the genesis router.
+`allowList`:  You can limit the resources exposed by the genesis router.
 Without at least one `entry` block every resource wil be available.
-It is important to note that the following message types will always be allowed by default, regardless of the whitelist definition:
+It is important to note that the following message types will always be allowed by default, regardless of the allowList definition:
 EVENT_LOGIN_AUTH, EVENT_LOGOUT, MORE_ROWS, MORE_COLUMNS, DATA_LOGOFF, DATA_GET

 `entry:` Is the additional accepted `messageType`.